Javeeto7/multiapps/README.md

     // code
 }
 ```
-This option is very usefull when you want to set access levels to every app.
+This option is very usefull when you want to set access levels to every child app.
 You can easily integrate this with a Role and level authentication package.
-If user has multiple appls, the method `level` returns the leve for that appl.
+If user has multiple child apps, the method `level` returns the leve for that appl.
 For a basic User it shall always be 1.

 --- Blade Extensions ---- @appl & @uses & @allowed